markvincze/sabledocs/README.md

 ### Using with Docker

-For convenient usage in CI builds and other scenarios where a Docker image is preferable, the image [`markvincze/sabledocs`](https://hub.docker.com/r/markvincze/sabledocs) can be used, which as both the `protoc` CLI, and `sabledocs` preinstalled.
+For convenient usage in CI builds and other scenarios where a Docker image is preferable, the image [`markvincze/sabledocs`](https://hub.docker.com/r/markvincze/sabledocs) can be used, which has both the `protoc` CLI, and `sabledocs` preinstalled.

 ## For maintainers